Credit Utilization Ratio Understanding Its Impact on Your Credit Score

 The Impact of credit utilization on your credit score

-• Reasons for Negative Impact: High credit utilization is considered a red flag to lenders because it suggests a borrower is relying too heavily on credit, facing financial instability, or possibly unable to manage their debts.
-This can lead to a lower credit score.
+• Reasons for Negative Impact: High credit use is seen as a red indicator to lenders since it implies a borrower is depending too much on credit, experiencing financial difficulty, or may be unable of debt management.
+A poorer credit score can follow from this.

 Tips for managing your credit utilization ratio